Coye Francies

-Coye Glenn Francies (born November 15, 1986) is a former American football cornerback.
-Francies grew up in Rancho Cordova, California and played college football at American River, Oregon State, and San Jose State.
-In the 2009 NFL Draft, the Cleveland Browns drafted Francies in the sixth round.
+Coye Glenn Francies (born November 15, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Oregon State Beavers and San Jose State Spartans.
+In the 2009 NFL draft, the Cleveland Browns selected Francies in the sixth round.

-Early years
+Early life

 At Cordova High School in Rancho Cordova, California, Francies lettered in football and track and field.

 Francies attended American River College from 2004–05.
 As a sophomore, he led the team in pass interceptions (11) and was named Mid-Empire Conference Defensive MVP.
 He also earned 2005 California Community College All-American honors and was listed as the No. 62 junior college player in the nation by Rivals.com.

 Francies transferred to Oregon State University to continue his collegiate career.
 He played in all 14 games and started five times for the Beavers in the 2006 season.
 Oregon State won the 2006 Sun Bowl.
 However, Francies was thrown off the team in the summer of 2007 after a gun registered to him was found during a traffic stop.

 He then transferred to San Jose State University, where he redshirted the 2007 season.
 Returning to the field in 2008, Francies 69 tackles (45 solo), three interceptions and two forced fumbles.
 He also returned six kicks for 148 yards and ten punts for 29 yards.
 Francies was named 2nd Team All-WAC in 2008.

 Professional career

-2009 NFL Draft
+Pre-draft

 Francies entered the combine a projected second- or third-round pick according to NFL scouts, but after slow 40-yard dash times he was projected to slide to the fourth or fifth round.

+Cleveland Browns (first stint)

-He eventually was one of the Cleveland Browns' three sixth-round picks in the NFL Draft.
+Francies was one of the Cleveland Browns' three sixth-round picks in the NFL Draft.

-Cleveland Browns

 Francies was involved in a locker room altercation on September 25, 2009 in which he was the victim of a prank.
-Francies was seen storming into the locker room with a bucket of ice and hurled it at CB Brandon McDonald.
+Francies was seen storming into the locker room with a bucket of ice and hurled it at cornerback Brandon McDonald.
 Punches were reportedly thrown before All-Pro DT Shaun Rogers escorted him out of the room.
-In six games with the Cleveland Browns, Francies had four tackles and one pass deflected.
+In six games with the Browns, Francies had four tackles and one pass deflected.
 The Browns waived Francies on September 4, 2010.